MuhammadShoaibKalim/DBMS/SQL-Interview-Question.md

 SELECT distinct department from worker;
   Done
   Here distinct means all department names without repetition.
+                OR
+  //SELECT Department FROM Worker GROUP BY Department;
 -- Q-4.
 Write an SQL query to print the first three characters of  FIRST_NAME from Worker table. select substring(first_name, 1, 3) from worker;
    Done